 Last Updated on

-If you have ever wondered what is Carom seed and how can you use them to get the maximum benefits then this post answers all your questions.
+If you have ever wondered what is Carom seed (ajwain) and how to use ajwain seeds in cooking then this post answers all your questions.

-An aromatic, big in antioxidants and medicinal value, this tiny Indian spice is highly undervalued when it comes to usage.
+Big in antioxidants and medicinal value, this tiny Indian spice is highly undervalued when it comes to use in everyday cooking.

 What is Carom Seed and How Can You Use Them For Better Health